catdad/dev-init/README.md

 ## Whoa, merging files!
 Is that safe?

 I'd like to think it is.
-I did a great job writing.
+I did a great job writing it.
 And, just so you know, if there is a merge error, your existing files will be safe.
 However, if you don't trust me, there is a flag for that.

 ```bash
 dev-init --safe